testing-library/playwright-testing-library/README.md

 ## 📝 Usage

-There are currently a few different ways to use Playwright Testing Library, depending, however using the `Locator` queries fixture with Playwright Test (**@playwright/test**) is the recommended approach.
+There are currently a few different ways to use Playwright Testing Library, depending on how you use Playwright.
+However, the recommended approach is using the `Locator` [queries fixture](#playwright-test-fixture) with Playwright Test (**@playwright/test**).

 > ⚠️ The `ElementHandle` query APIs were created before Playwright introduced its `Locator` API and will be replaced in the next major version of Playwright Testing Library.
 If you can't use **@playwright/test** at the moment, you'll need to use the `ElementHandle` query API, but a migration path will be provided when we switch to the new `Locator` APIs.